alexpascal27/luffys_journey/README.md

 ## Gameplay

 ## Story
+An injured Luffy is on the battlefield.
+He is stuck at Marineford, on the battlefield, fighting marine troops and the three fierce navy admirals.
+He needs to hold out till the rest of the Straw-hat crew arrive and save him.
+There is a catch though - the navy is constantly changing their opinion on Luffy.
+Luffy's perfomance during a level determines how many admirals and which admirals will fight him, in the next level.
+Luffy needs to balance surviving and looking like a fool in front of the navy's eyes.

 # Credits
 *I did not create and I do not own any of the art used in this game, all the appropriate creators/owners are named below*